Nostradamus Predictions 2017: From Adolf Hitler To Princess Diana, Have Past Predictions Been Accurate?

 Burnt by the fire in the year 66.”

-Nostradamus also was able to pinpoint the death of King Henry II, as well as the cause of the king’s death.
+Nostradamus was also able to pinpoint the death of King Henry II, as well as the cause of the king’s death.
 Henry II, born in 1519 and King of France, was an avid hunter.
 In June 1559, Nostradamus warned Henry of possible complications that could arise if he took place in a jousting event.
 Regardless of these warnings, on June 30, 1559, Henry went to the Hotel des Tournelles for a jousting match.
 King Henry was wounded in the eye when jousting with Comte de Montgomery and despite every possible medical intervention, died of septicemia on July 10.
+If Nostradamus was able to see these events, does this mean that he could also accurately make predictions for 2017?

 In Century 1, Quatrain 35, Nostradamus describes this very event.
 Both Henry II and Comte de Montgomery were using shields with lions pictured on them.